LethalCompanyCommunity/ModdingWiki/docs/intermediate-modding/custom-config-syncing.md

 Finally, you have manually synced configs within your mod!

 ## Synced Config Usage
-Every client will now have their config synchronized to the host's upon joining the game.
+Every client will now have their config synchronized to the hosts upon joining the game.
-All thats left to do is actually use the synced variables where appropriate.
+All that's left to do is use the synced variables where appropriate.

 We can do this by referencing `Config.Instance` from any class.
-Heres an example that sets the local player's movement speed.
+Here's an example that sets the local player's movement speed.
 ```cs
 public static void ExamplePatch(PlayerControllerB __instance) {
     if (__instance == null)